timescale/docs/api/_hyperfunctions/gauge_agg/irate_left.md

 ---
 api_name: irate_left()
-excerpt: Calculate the instantaneous rate of change at the left edge of a gauge aggregate
+excerpt: Calculate the instantaneous rate of change at the left, or earliest, edge of a gauge aggregate
 topics: [hyperfunctions]
 api:
   license: community